JuliaAstro/FITSIO.jl/doc/index.rst

     julia> Pkg.add("FITSIO")

-If it isn't already installed on your system, the cfitsio library is automatically downloaded and compiled (in your Julia packages directory).
+On linux or OS X, if it isn't already installed on your system, the cfitsio library is automatically downloaded and compiled (in your Julia packages directory).

+On Windows, a compiled dll will be downloaded (in your Julia packages directory).

 Usage
 -----